Investing

 FDI in Figures

-Foreign investment flows to Mauritania have been historically weak.
-According to UNCTAD's World Investment Report 2022, FDI inflows to the country were almost null in 2021, totalling only USD 22 million (compared to an average of nearly 800 million in the four preceding years).
-In the same period, the total stock of FDI was estimated at USD 10 billion, or 109.5% of its GDP.
+According to UNCTAD's World Investment Report 2023, FDI inflows to the country reached USD 1.14 billion in 2022, 31.7% above the 2018-20 average.
+At the end of the same period, the total stock of FDI was estimated at USD 12.16 billion, or 117.8% of its GDP.
+Between 2018 and 2022, Mauritania's FDI inflows were more than double the average of African Least Developed Countries.
 Most of the investments are directed to oil exploration and exploitation, mineral mining of iron ore and gold, fisheries, and agriculture.
 The mining sector, in particular, has seen significant investment in recent years, with companies such as Kinross Gold and First Quantum Minerals investing in gold and copper mining projects.
-The majority of FDI in Mauritania comes from France, which has historically had strong economic and political ties with the country.
+Recent significant gas discoveries off the coast of Mauritania have driven foreign investment.
+In 2022, the oil and gas sector alone represented an impressive 94% of FDI inflows into the country.
+Although the energy sector has been the primary focus of investment, other sectors are also gaining momentum, including banking, construction and infrastructure, information and communication technologies, and emerging prospects in green hydrogen (UNCTAD).
+The majority of FDI in Mauritania comes from France, which has historically had strong economic and political ties with the country (in total, there are around fifty French companies operating in Mauritania, generating over 2000 direct and indirect jobs).
 Other major investors in Mauritania include China (which has been showing a steadily increasing interest in recent years), the United Arab Emirates, and Canada.
-In 2022, several green hydrogen projects have been announced: the main one is Australian CWP Global’s Aman which aims to produce green hydrogen through a 30-gigawatt GW wind and solar hybrid project worth USD 40 billion.

 The country is trying to promote its strategic geographical location to attract new investors.
-It is rich in minerals and fisheries resources and presents a great energy potential (gas, renewable).
+It is rich in minerals and fisheries resources and presents great energy potential (gas, renewable).
 Mauritania constructed its first deep-water port in an effort to promote Nouadhibou as a multi-purpose service platform in the sub-region.
 There is no law prohibiting or limiting foreign investment in any sector of the economy, and both domestic and foreign entities can engage in all forms of remunerative activities (with the exception of activities involving selling pork meat or alcohol).
 However, the government performs mandatory screening of foreign investments, which is non-discriminatory.
-Among the factors hindering FDI, there are political and security instability, corruption, an inefficient and politically vulnerable judicial system and a poorly diversified and highly informal economy.
-Mauritania ranks 130th out of 180 economies on the 2022 Corruption Perception Index and 117th out of 176 on the 2023 Index of Economic Freedom.
+Among the factors hindering FDI, there are political and security instability, corruption, an inefficient and politically vulnerable judicial system, and a poorly diversified and highly informal economy.
+The Mauritanian Investment Promotion Agency (APIM) was founded in 2021 to streamline access to the Mauritanian market for both domestic and foreign investors.
+Furthermore, attention should be drawn to the ongoing reform of the investment code and the establishment in 2022 of a High Investment Council, led by the President of the Republic.
+Its objective is to enhance the business climate and the competitiveness of the Mauritanian economy.
+Overall, Mauritania ranks 127th among the 132 economies on the Global Innovation Index 2023, 130th out of 180 on the 2023 Corruption Perception Index, and 110th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022